Lucy Maunder: Musical theatre

-Concert
+Concerts

-In December, 2011, Maunder performed with Donald Cant, Denis Walter, Melinda Schneider and James Egglestone for the Australian Pops Orchestra 30th Anniversary Party.
+In December, 2011, Maunder performed with Donald Cant, Denis Walter, Melinda Schneider, and James Egglestone for the Australian Pops Orchestra 30th Anniversary Party.

 Maunder toured her own cabaret show Songs in the Key of Black, based on the songs of Irving Berlin, throughout Australia, including the Adelaide Cabaret Festival, Perth's Morning Melodies at His Majesty's Theatre, and Noosa Longweekend.
 In 2012 Maunder released an album of the same name featuring songs from the show:

 The title was thought up because he wasn't a particularly strong piano player.
 He only wrote in the key of F-sharp using all the black notes.
 And it is set in the darkest dive saloons of old New York City and it is a dark and intimate presentation of his songs.

-On 20 April 2012, Maunder performed in a Gala Concert version of Side by Side by Sondheim featuring Ruthie Henshall at the Theatre Royal.
-The Gala was held to support Australia's White Ribbon Foundation, a charity which seeks to raise awareness of violence against women.
+On 20 April 2012, Maunder performed in a gala concert version of Side by Side by Sondheim featuring Ruthie Henshall at the Theatre Royal.
+The gala was held to support Australia's White Ribbon Foundation, a charity which seeks to raise awareness of violence against women.
 The cast also included Rachael Beck, Mitchell Butel, Peter Cousens, Lucy Durack, Michael Falzon and Shaun Rennie.
 Maunder went on to replace Beck in the Geelong leg of the tour.

 Maunder returned to Morning Melodies in March, 2013, this time with Anne-Maree McDonald, Stuart Maunder and Alex Rathgeber for Wish Me Luck As You Wave Me Goodbye, which centres around wartime classics including We'll Meet Again and Kiss Me Goodnight Sergeant Major.

 On 24 March 2013 Maunder joined her parents, Stuart Maunder and Anne-Maree McDonald, for the musical extravaganza The Sound of Rodgers, a tribute to the work of Richard Rodgers, the composer from the duo Rodgers and Hammerstein.
-The concert, which featured numbers from South Pacific, The Sound of Music, Oklahoma! and many other musicals from the famous pairing, was held at Riverside Theatre's 25th Anniversary Special Event.
+The concert, which featured numbers from South Pacific, The Sound of Music, Oklahoma! and many other musicals from the famous pairing, was held at Riverside Theatres' 25th Anniversary Special Event.
 The Sound of Rodgers has been performed at many venues throughout the country.

 Maunder starred alongside John O'May and Helen Morse in a tribute to French musical act Jacques Brel, Love.
 War.
 Death.
 BREL. for the 2013 Adelaide Cabaret Festival.

-On a cool night in September 2015, Maunder joined Martin Crewes, her former co-star from Doctor Zhivago – A New Musical and the Hungarian opera singer, Judit Molner, for Opera in the Park, an open air concert held at Broadbeach on the Gold Coast, Queensland.
+In September 2015, Maunder joined Martin Crewes, her former co-star from Doctor Zhivago – A New Musical and the Hungarian opera singer, Judit Molner, for Opera in the Park, an open-air concert held at Broadbeach on the Gold Coast, Queensland.
 The trio was accompanied by the Gold Coast Youth Orchestra and Gold Coast Youth Choir.
-The concert featured well-known classics from Broadway shows such as West Side Story, Les Misérables, Phantom of the Opera, Chess, Doctor Zhivago – A New Musical and many more musical theatre productions, along with classical opera numbers.
+The concert featured well-known classics from Broadway shows such as West Side Story, Les Misérables, Phantom of the Opera, Chess, Doctor Zhivago – A New Musical, and many more musical theatre productions, along with classical opera numbers.